AhmedSabz/CMPE152Project/README.md

 CMPE 152 Project: x86 Assembly Compiler

-This project involves designing a compiler in Python for CMPE 152.
+This project involves designing a compiler in C++ for CMPE 152.
 The goal is to create a tool that can validate x86 assembly language code.

 The compiler will: